 - In 1968, Roy Grinker and his colleagues published results of the first research conducted on patients with borderline disorder, which he referred to as the “borderline syndrome.”
 4

-- In 1991, Marsha Linehan introduced Dialectical Behavior Therapy (DBT), a specific and now well documented form of psychotherapy for patients with borderline disorder prone to self injurious behavior and who require and request frequent, brief hospitalizations.
+- In 1991, Marsha Linehan introduced Dialectical Behavior Therapy (DBT), a specific and now well-documented form of psychotherapy for patients with borderline disorder prone to increased anger, self injurious behavior and who require and request frequent, brief hospitalizations.
 34 Since then, other forms of psychotherapy have been developed that are specifically designed for borderline disorder.

 - More recent advancements in the field of borderline disorder have been a marked improvement in understanding its prevalence and disabling effects, its fundamental nature, and the development of specific and effective methods of pharmacological and psychological treatment.

-For example, the Borderline Personality Disorder Resource Center was developed to assist individuals who may have borderline disorder and their families with locating clinicians skilled and experienced in its diagnosis and treatment and to provide other helpful information.
-Some (such as the BSP and NAMI) also strive to increase federal and private research funding dedicated to borderline disorder, and to decrease the stigma associated with the disorder.
+For example, the Borderline Personality Disorder Resource Center was developed to assist individuals who may have borderline disorder and their families in locating clinicians skilled and experienced in the diagnosis and treatment of borderline disorder and to provide other helpful information.
+The Black Sheep Foundation was recently organized to increase federal and private research funding dedicated specifically to BPD, and to decrease the stigma associated with the disorder.
+Since 1987, the Brain Research Foundation has awarded more than $1 million for research on borderline disorder research in addition to research on other mental illnesses.
+See Chapter 13 in my book Borderline Personality Disorder Demystified for more information about the importance of research on borderline disorder and what you can do to help.